ZeusLN/zeus-docs/docs/for-users/embedded-node/faq.md

 #### If it's lightning funds that have gone missing

-Go to the Channels view by hitting the icon in the bottom right corner of the main view then, hit the header at the top of the Channels view to toggle between open, pending, and closed channels.
+Go to the Channels view by hitting the icon in the bottom right corner of the main view.
+Use the three tabs at the bottom to switch between Open, Pending, and Closed channels.
 Mutually closed channels should return to your on-chain balance once they settle on-chain.
 Force closed channels can take up to two weeks to return to your on-chain wallet.
-These channels will appear in the pending channels list until settled.
+These channels will appear in the Pending channels list until settled.

 ## I'm having problems sending lightning payments with ZEUS